irisnet/irishub/docs/concepts/gov-params.md

+---
+order: 5
+---

-# IRIShub System Parameters
+# Parameters

 In IRISnet, there are some special parameters can be modified through on-chain governance.
-All the IRIS holders are able to modify.
+All the IRIS holders may participate in the on-chain governance.
 If the community is not satisfied with certain modifiable parameters, it is available to submit a `parameter-change` proposal in governance module.

 ## Parameters in Auth